thebrettbarlow/forcelandia-ai-vs-developer/force-app/ai/prompts/implement_api_1.md

 meet the following requirements:

 - Accept the following constructor parameters:
-  - `HttpRequestFactory`
-  - `Type` of an `Exception` to throw when an error occurs
+  - `Map<String, Object>` that contains authentication parameters
+- Include a `private HttpRequest createRequest(String endpoint)` method
+  - This method should return a new `HttpRequest` that has been built using the endpoint and authentication parameters
 - Include a `private HttpResponse send(HttpRequest request)` method
-  - When the response contains a status code >= 300, throw the exception
+  - When the response contains a status code >= 300, throw a CalloutException
 - Include a
   `private static String addUrlParameter(String url, String key, String value)` method
   - This method should return a new URL with the key-value pair added as a query parameter
 - Implement each method to meet the following requirements:
-  - Create a new `HttpRequest` using `HttpRequestFactory`
+  - Create a new `HttpRequest` using `createRequest(String endpoint)`
+  - Leave the `endpoint` variable as an empty `String`
   - Add a comment directly below this line with "TODO: modify request parameters"
   - Use `send(HttpRequest)` to send the request